PHYSICAL THERAPY RESIDENCY PROGRAM NEUROLOGIC PHYSICAL THERAPY

 What type of patients do you see most?

 Residents will evaluate and treat patients with a diverse range of neurologic dysfunction.
 The most common diagnoses are stroke, spinal cord injury, brain injury, and amputation.
-We also see a wide range of progressive neurologic diagnoses, such as: Multiple Sclerosis, Guillain-Barre Syndrome, Parkinson’s disease, and Amyotrophic Lateral Sclerosis.
+We also see a wide range of progressive neurologic diagnoses, such as: multiple sclerosis, Guillain-Barre Syndrome, parkinson’s disease, and amyotrophic lateral sclerosis.
 Residents have the opportunity to see various severities of these diagnoses due to their exposure throughout the continuum of care.

 Tell me more about Harris Health System

 At Harris Health System, we champion better health for our patients, their families, and our community, by connecting all to an integrated healthcare system that provides high-quality healthcare.
 We have two hospitals and over 18 outpatient community health centers in our system.
 Of the patients we treat over 53% are uninsured.
-For the Fiscal Year 2020, Harris Health System provided $767.5 million in charity care.
+For the Fiscal Year 2022, Harris Health System provided $796 million in charity care.

 What is the official start date of the program?